 A Christmas Carol 2014’s dress rehearsal.
 Video: YouTube user ZACHTheatre.

-Another feel-good holiday classic that made it onto our must-see list is A Christmas Carol, a brand new musical based on that Dickens story about crotchety old Ebeneezer Scrooge that we all know so well.
-But this isn’t your ordinary musical — the show’s director, Dave Steakley, has actually managed to infuse the musical with reinvented rock songs in the spirit of Baz Luhrman’s Moulin Rouge.
+Another feel-good holiday classic that made it onto our must-see list is A Christmas Carol, a musical based on that Dickens story about crotchety old Ebeneezer Scrooge that we all know so well.
+But this isn’t your ordinary musical — this time the traditional Victorian story comes complete with a musical score that spans all genres and eras.
+Motown meets the HoHoHolidays in this family celebration at Zach Theatre, creating an infectious spirit that has everyone dancing in the aisles.
 If that isn’t totally and utterly magical, then we don’t know what is.
 Find out more about A Christmas Carol here.

 1.)
 Ride a train to the North Pole and back

 Take a ride on the North Pole Flyer!
 Video: YouTube user TourTexasVideo.

 Bet you didn’t know that you can take a train to the North Pole from Austin!
 It’s true — every holiday season, the Austin Steam Train Association will transform its vintage train into “The North Pole Flyer.”
 For $38-53, you can ride the train to Bertram and back with Mr. and Mrs. Claus, enjoying delicious Christmas cookies and hot chocolate, listening to the Christmas Story, and spending quality time with loved ones along the way.
 It’s not exactly the North Pole, but this train is so festive it might as well be a sleigh pulled by flying reindeer!